 Some examples are: no glass containers, fires, or cooking devices.
 No alcoholic beverages and no smoking.
 No Fireworks; most of these will end up in the water as litter and explosive fireworks are outlawed in North Carolina completely.
 No unauthorized vehicles on the beach and keep off the dunes.

 What about the family pup?
-Animals are allowed on the beach on a leash from October 1st to March 31st but not during the summer months.
+Wrightsville Beach allows animals on the beach on a leash from October 1st to March 31st but not during the summer months.

 So, when planning your trip the first step is to be aware of the local beach laws.
 Help keep our beaches clean and safe!
 Here is a link for a more in-depth look into WB laws.

 Some other things to consider when coming are what to actually bring.
 Now we know not to bring the beer cooler or the pup during the summer but what else should you bring?
 Bring only what you will use.
-Bring an umbrella but also something to tie it down with.
+Consider bringing an umbrella but also something to tie it down with.
 Bring toys but keep a close eye on them.
-Many families end up packing a lot of toys for the kids but, too often, a blow up inflatable can be seen flying out to sea or a toy shovel being washed away.
+Many families end up packing a lot of toys for the kids but, too often, a blow up inflatable flies out to sea or a toy shovel washes away.
 This turns into dangerous trash in the ocean for wildlife.
 Plan ahead and prepare and your family will have a fun, and safe, experience.